Bob Dylan's 1965-66 Singles

 Before embarking on his first concert dates of 1966, Dylan had a string of seven sessions booked at Studio A in New York, starting on January 20.
 According to the budget allocations for the sessions, these were now for the purpose of recording his next album.
 In the event, four of the dates were cancelled, and the remaining three sessions only produced one finished song: "One Of Us Must Know".
 This was a song that he pretty much cooked up from scratch at the session on January 25, following his failure a few days before to get even one usable take of the much more ambitious "She's Your Lover Now".
 It had some similarities with that great abandoned song, but really got by more on the strength of the musical performance than on the quality of the writing.
 The key ingredients here were the piano and organ, from Paul Griffin and Al Kooper respectively, and of course Dylan's voice.
 The mono mix was edited to remove a poorly timed transition into the final verse, by simply repeating the transition into the second verse; for further details see the discussion of the song in this article.
 The single was included unchanged in the mono edition of Blonde On Blonde, which was finally released four months later.
 This mono mix was also notable for ending at full volume; the stereo mix made for the album was faded out.
 A shortened (3:07) radio station version of the single used the same edited mono mix but faded out just before the start of the last verse.

 Although Dylan's sessions in Nashville were essentially for recording his next album, what he captured there actually made for better singles too.
 At the second set of Nashville dates in early March, he came up with the novelty song "Rainy Day Women #12 & 35".
 Sounding like a debauched Salvation Army parade (though with a message the Salvation Army would have been most uncomfortable with), it was a natural for his next single.
 To make it sound a little livelier the mono mix was speeded up by about 2%; and to maximise its chances of airplay the single version was edited down from over 4½ to under 2½ minutes, by the removal of the third and fifth verses.
 The B-side was another song recorded at the March sessions, "Pledging My Time".
-The full mono mix of this song was a shade under four minutes long, but with the second verse cut out and the song faded out even before the end of the penultimate verse, the 45rpm edit ended up at only just over two minutes.
+This edit was made from the early Nashville mix later released accidentally on Canadian and UK mono pressings of Blonde On Blonde.
+The unedited mix was a shade under four minutes long, but with the second verse cut out and the song faded out even before the end of the penultimate verse, the 45rpm edit ended up at only just over two minutes.
 Note The single was set to ship on 22 March, less than two weeks after the A-side was recorded.
 It was evidently received with enthusiasm by radio stations, and was already selling strongly by the first week in April (Billboard, 16 April 1966).
 It eventually reached No.2 in the Billboard chart in mid-May.
-Released in the UK in early May, it entered the charts very quickly and climbed to No.7 by the end of that month.
+Released in the UK in early May, it entered the charts very quickly and climbed to No.7 in Record Retailer by the end of that month.
 Here the title was printed with "Nos.
 12 & 35" instead of "# 12 & 35", because the symbol # was unfamiliar in England at that time (and in this usage still is, to a large degree).

 Dylan's next single, the second taken from the Nashville Blonde On Blonde recordings, was "I Want You".
 Note It shipped on 10 June, a couple of weeks ahead of the album itself, and received a brief review in Billboard dated 25 June (published 18 June): "Unique, easy-go lyric ballad with solid dance beat backing should quickly replace his hit, "Rainy Day Women Nos.
 12 & 35.""
 And so it did; the next week's issue saw it enter the singles chart at No.90, and it eventually rose to No.20.